smallhadroncollider/cmt/roadmap.md

 - Need to escape shell characters in Cmt.IO.Git
 - Store previous commit info if it fails
     > Store if commit fails. `cmt --prev` option?
+- Extra `\n` at end of output
+- Should strip empty space/newlines from end of file